-Williams, K., Gupta, R., Hopkins, D., Gregg, M., Payne, C., Joynt, J. L. R., Bates-Brkljac, N. (2013).
-Retrofitting England's England's paradigm and aims to address climate change and its challenges through an integrated approach dealing with the multilayered complexities of this phenomenon.
+5 Williams, K., Gupta, R., Hopkins, D., Gregg, M., Payne, C., Joynt, J. L. R., Bates-Brkljac, N. (2013).
+Retrofitting England's social impact of floods and support communities, before, during, and after the flood event.
+This project is grounded in the positive development paradigm and aims to address climate change and its challenges through an integrated approach dealing with the multilayered complexities of this phenomenon.
 The project directly supports communities to adapt to climate change addressing the social impact of floods in urban environments.